Masudyee/science-facts-hub/README.md

 * **Why it happens:** Gravity also warps time.
 Stronger gravity slows down time, which means time passes a tiny bit faster on a mountain top than it does at sea level.
 * **The Takeaway:** Time is not absolute; it is completely relative to your speed and the gravity around you.

+# Daily Science Insight - Day 3

+### Title: Quantum Entanglement: Einstein's "Spooky Action at a Distance"

+Did you know that two particles can become so deeply connected that whatever happens to one instantly affects the other, even if they are on opposite sides of the universe?
+This is called Quantum Entanglement.

+* **The Phenomenon:** If you spin one entangled particle, the other one changes its spin instantly.
+It breaks the traditional laws of physics because the information seems to travel faster than the speed of light.
+* **Why Einstein Hated It:** Albert Einstein doubted this concept and famously called it "spooky action at a distance" because it challenged his theory that nothing can travel faster than light.
+* **The Future Tech:** Today, this "spooky" science is the foundation for developing ultra-secure quantum communication networks and next-generation quantum computers.